- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 Additional safety considerations include:

-- People who are taking oral retinoids like isotretinoin with minocycline may experience increased pressure inside the skull.
+- People who are taking oral retinoids such as isotretinoin with minocycline may experience increased pressure inside the skull

 Alternatives

 Systemic antibiotics are an important component in the treatment of acne.
-Minocycline is usually used when other acne-specific antibiotics have failed to produce improvements or when they cannot be taken.
+Minocycline is usually prescribed when other acne-specific antibiotics have failed to produce improvements or when they cannot be taken.

-Systemic antibiotics should always be combined with other acne treatments such as benzoyl peroxide.
+Systemic antibiotics should always be combined with other acne treatments such as benzoyl peroxide for greater results and to minimize antibiotic resistance.

 Doxycycline